Welcome, Humans of Planet Earth!

 As mentioned above, these days more and more people are listening to Audiobooks.
 I listen to audiobooks all the time when flying.
-It is easy to read more and finish books faster when you listen to an audio book while you are on the road or waiting at the airport.
+It is easy to read more and finish books faster when you listen to an audiobook while you are on the road or waiting at the airport.
 Or, while you drive, cook or exercise.
-Switch between print books and audio version and finish faster.
-That said, we absorb information differently when it comes to visual vs. listening.
-For maximum retention, it is great to listen to a book and then read it or vice-versa.

-Bed Bug FAQ – frequently asked questions on bed bugs, answered by Center for Disease Control and Prevention (CDC)
+- Bed Bug FAQ – frequently asked questions on bed bugs, answered by Center for Disease Control and Prevention

 Travel By Car

-Eurail – website that helps you to explore Europe by train
+- Eurail – a website that helps you to explore Europe by train

 Travel By Bus

-A la Carte Freighter Travel – includes general cargo ship travel, container ship, and mail and supply ship travel.
-Fares range from $90 to $180 per person per day
+- A la Carte Freighter Travel – includes general cargo ship travel, container ship, and mail and supply ship travel.

 Money Saving Tips

-Travel and Airlines Credit Cards – as the name say, list of all travel and airlines credit cards
+- Travel and Airlines Credit Cards – as the name says, list of all travel and airlines credit cards

 Online Travel Guides List